^

 952,650kj total 121.90 210.94 113.14

-Work out fish + saturated fats seperately.
+Note: Remember to work out fish + saturated fats seperately.

 Vitamins / Minerals Car.
 Gourd Mel.
 Mutfr.
 T.brry Tat.
 R.yams M. bean Zuchfr.
 Ap.cherr.
 W.nuts Bras.

-Let's knock that down into minimum, average, and maximum because I'm lazy.
+Now let's knock that down into minimum, average, and maximum because I'm lazy.
 These final numbers are 'per person' for the record.
 Minimum is a very unhealthy and unpleasant existence - but you wont die.
 You'll just want to.
 The maximum is a preposterous luxury no-one needs.

 Minimum Absolute Average Maximum